KSanthanesh/dosa-palace/README.md

 - CSS - used for style the website.

 - Python - used for Reserve a table. and allows users to interact with web pages.
-- Java Script -used for emailjs.
+- Java Script -used for Delete button Modal, Calender for add reservation and emailjs.

 ### Libraries & Frameworks
 - Django Web Application Framework